HDC432/project5/README.md

 ## Challenges faced ##

 One of the challenges was to prevent the web crawler from logging itself out by accidentally by accessing the log out pages, so that was hard coded into the explored set.
 This was difficult to discover as the web crawler explored web pages at a very high rate.
 We figuired this out by observing that the web crawler was receiving logged out links towards the end, which were preceded by the visit to the logout page.

+Another challenge faced during the implementation was retrieving the csrfmiddlewaretoken, which is stored as a hidden field in the login page's HTML form.
+This hidden field is critical for validating the login request, as the server uses it to ensure that the request originates from the legitimate login page and not from an unauthorized source.
+By inspecting the page in a browser's developer tools, csrfmiddlewaretoken can be found in the the hidden \<input\> field of the  \<form\> structure.